Claude McKay: Sexuality

 According to his biographer, Wayne Cooper, McKay was bisexual; he pursued relationships with both men and women throughout his life.
 He never officially "came out" and only ever discusses his heterosexual relationships in his own autobiographical writings, but over the years various sources claim that McKay frequented and enjoyed the "clandestine" homosexual communities of New York as well as relationships of intermediate duration with several women.
 According to Wayne Cooper, Frank and Francine Budgen, whom he knew during his stay in London in 1920, remembered him as "open" about his sexuality and as "not at all effeminate."
 Several of his poems have been interpreted through a homosexual lens, including poems in which the gender of the speaker is not identified.
 Some suggest that there was a sexual component to McKay's relationship with his mentor, Walter Jekyll, who was apparently homosexual but there is no evidence one way or the other.
 Steve Kellerman, in the introduction to The Rambling Kid, claims that in the early 1920s McKay was intermittently involved with the English labor advocate and IWW organizer, poet, and translator Charles Ashleigh.
 Although there is little evidence one way or the other about McKay's sexuality outside these claims from various people who knew McKay, most scholars agree that he was likely bisexual.

 McKay's sexuality is potentially hinted at in some of his literary work.
 His 1929 novel Banjo: a Story without a Plot, for instance, contains a queer-coded ending.
 As all the other characters of the ensemble featured in this work make plans to depart, Banjo asks Ray (the two characters most central to the story) to go off separately together.
 In and of itself, this may not seem to indicate a romantic nature to their future relationship, but as Ray initially considers Banjo's proposal to go off together, he recalls how much joy he associated with the dream of "loafing after their labors long enough to laugh and love and jazz and fight."

+Perhaps the strongest evidence of McKay's potential homo- or bisexuality comes from a letter he writes to Louise Bryant in which McKay writes, “I sleep with all the boys, but only the aristocratic ones, and so it's hard to prove anything on me.”